KeithPatarroyo/starter-academic/content/post/parameterization/index.md

 subtitle: Lecture presented at the Universidad Nacional de Colombia in the Numerical Analysis class.

 # Summary for listings and search engines
-summary: Jupyter Notebook about parameterization using libigl, meshplot and implementing Tutte, harmonic, mean-value, ARAP, LSCM, and a global parameterization with cuts.
+summary: Alides and Jupyter Notebook about parameterization using libigl, meshplot and implementing Tutte, harmonic, mean-value, ARAP, LSCM, and a global parameterization with cuts.

 # Link this post with a project
 projects: []